claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 - The way to a woman's stomach is through her stomach
 - Just because you understand it doesn't mean you have to like it
 - Never fall in love with a straight woman

+## What's that story about somebody stoned in an art gallery with the president of Ireland?

+[It's this](https://twitter.com/shockproofbeats/status/992006545473966082?s=21) (not an art gallery but I can see why my brain visualised it as such).